Reselling Information: The Challenge of Information Resales

 \end{enumerate} \end{proposition}

-\Cref{Proposition-UniquePrices} establishes that the trading function pins down, for every period length, the prices and continuation values corresponding to Nash Bargaining.
-Furthermore, it specifies an important consequence of competition: if there are multiple active links, then prices must converge to $0$ as the period length vanishes.
-Finally, if there is only a single active link, then the players must be dividing their joint surplus from trading according to their Nash bargaining weights.
+\Cref{Proposition-UniquePrices} establishes that the trading function pins down, for every period length, the prices and continuation values consistent with Rational Expectations and Nash Bargaining.
+Furthermore, it specifies an important consequence of competition: if there are multiple active links now and in all future states, then prices converge to $0$ as the period length vanishes.
+Finally, if there is a single active link, then the agents divide their joint surplus from trading according to the Nash bargaining weights.

-We use \Cref{Proposition-UniquePrices} to prove that an equilibrium exists.
-Our approach is constructive.
-We consider a trading function where every link is active: for every $(i,j,M)\in \mathcal {T}$, $\alpha(i,j,M)=1$.
-In other words, this is an immediate agreement trading function.
-We prove that this trading function generates prices and continuation values such that this \emph{immediate agreement} trading function is also consistent with Nash Bargaining. \begin{proposition} For every $\Delta>0$, there exists an equilibrium. \end{proposition}
+We use \Cref{Proposition-UniquePrices} to constructively prove that an equilibrium exists for low frictions.
+We consider an \emph{immediate agreement} trading function, which specifies that links are active whenever possible.
+We prove that this trading function generates prices and continuation values such that this trading function is also consistent with our equilibrium conditions, resulting in an immediate agreement equilibrium. \begin{proposition} There exists $\overline{\Delta}>0$ such that for all $\Delta<\overline\Delta$, there exists an immediate agreement equilibrium. \end{proposition}

-Because every link is active in this equilibrium, \Cref{Proposition-UniquePrices} implies that prices converge to $0$ as $\Delta\rightarrow 0$.
-Immediate agreement equilibria are the focus of prior work \citep{polanski2007decentralized,manea2019bottleneck}, which have shown that these equilibria exist in general environments where all players are \emph{perfectly patient}.
+As every link is active in this equilibrium, \Cref{Proposition-UniquePrices} implies that prices converge to $0$ as $\Delta\rightarrow 0$.
+Immediate agreement equilibria are the focus of prior work \citep{polanski2007decentralized,manea2021bottleneck}, which have shown that these equilibria exist generally if all agents are \emph{perfectly patient}.
 Because our model involves frictions, our method of proof is different.
-We use the simplicity of a complete graph to construct an equilibrium regardless of the degree of frictions.
+We use the simplicity of a complete graph and identical values of information to construct an equilibrium with small positive frictions.

-Our focus is not on the immediate agreement equilibrium per se, other than as a way to claim equilibrium existence.
-Instead, our goal is to understand whether a seller's inability to capture a large fraction of the social surplus is a conclusion that holds robustly across equilibria of this setting.
+Our focus is not on the immediate agreement equilibrium per se, other than as a way to assure equilibrium existence; instead, we investigate whether a seller's inability to capture a large fraction of the social surplus is a conclusion that holds across all Markovian equilibria.
 We turn to this question next.